top of page

 Group is where you and your teen will learn skills to become more mindful, improve interpersonal effectiveness, tolerate distress, and learn to manage and control emotions.

-Phone coaching moves her from skills in her head to skills in her life.
-It also gives her a chance to learn to observe, communicate, and respect limits in relationships.
+Phone coaching moves your teen from skills in their head to skills in their life.
+It also gives them a chance to learn to observe, communicate, and respect limits in relationships.

-Individual DBT helps her recognize patterns that get her stuck and figure out ways to move forward.
+Individual DBT helps your teen recognize patterns that get them stuck and figure out ways to move forward.

-DBT team makes sure your teen's therapist doesn’t burn out and does a great job at doing DBT with her.
+DBT team makes sure your teen's therapist doesn’t burn out and does a great job at doing DBT with your teen.

 A note about doing only “part” of DBT